Sultaniyya Mausoleum: Mausoleums and domes

-Between the two domes and tomb chambers is a large iwan (a vaulted chamber open to one side), with an inscription running along its walls.
-This iwan has a stone mihrab whose upper section is carved with muqarnas in a style similar to the lateral (side) niches of the entrance portal of the Madrasa-Mosque of Sultan Hassan, possibly of Anatolian (Turkish) inspiration.
-This iwan was probably used for prayers and most likely faced a large courtyard which was adjoined to the mausoleum structure.
+Minaret

 Nearby, presumably at the opposing end of the vanished courtyard, rises the mausoleum's minaret, which now appears to stand alone but originally would have been connected to the mausoleum by the outer walls of the complex.
 The minaret, with an octagonal shaft, is similar to the minarets of the Madrasa-Mosque of Sultan Hasan, but its surfaces are also covered with arabesque stone carvings, in addition to the usual muqarnas carvings under the balconies.

-The whole complex was likely originally intended to be used as a khanqah (Sufi lodge) in addition to the mausoleums, much like the funerary complex of Qawsun nearby.